 And that, ladies and gentlemen, is the root of the industry's problem.
 That's why the old adage "you get what you pay for" is applicable perhaps more in the dietary supplement industry than most others.

-Finding the number one natural nutrition company was as easy as finding one of the industry's original companies (Shaklee, 1956).
-They have the largest staff of scientists (75) and the most peer-reviewed published research (90+).
-They are not just organic, they go beyond organic, conducting more than 80,000 quality tests on their ingredients each year.
+Finding the number one natural nutrition company was as easy as finding one of the industry's oldest companies (Shaklee, 1956).
+They have the largest staff of scientists (75) and the most peer-reviewed published research (100+) and 135 other published papers.
+They are not just organic, they go beyond organic, conducting more than 100,000 quality tests on their ingredients each year.
 Most important, even though they're not required to do so, they make pharmaceutical grade products that are guaranteed to work.

 When a product’s efficacy is proven, the science behind its formulation is the reason.
 Therefore, natural supplement companies that build products from a strong science base will likely also market the most efficacious products.

 I believe that if you find the best dietary supplement company you’ll also find they manufacture the best supplements on the market.

 I’ve developed a list of 30 questions to determine what standards of excellence you should expect when choosing a natural or herbal supplement company.
 If the company you’re using (or thinking about using) doesn’t measure up with “yes” answers to all 30 questions, you haven’t found the best supplement manufacturer and probably not the best natural products.